KiraYamato94/LasMonjas/README.md

 - Fixed Vigilant remote camera button, it can no longer be used while Challenger's duel is happening
 - Added some quality of life changes, like Las Monjas discord's button on the main menu, moved custom ip and port label so they don't hide regions for people with a lot of them, and settings are now divided on 6 tabs (settings, gamemodes, impostors, rebels, neutrals and cremates)
 - Increased maximum initial zombis from 3 to 5 on Zombie Laboratory.
-- Lowered Police and Thiefs music volume.
+- Lowered Police and Thieves music volume.
 - Added 6 new hats and 3 visors.

 **Version 1.4.0 (22th April 2022)**